Make an inquiry

 Yes, while a good portion of accountants' duties are related to tax returns and tax services, that's not all their job.

-Each accountant analyzes the enterprise's revenues, expenses, and budgets.
+Each accountant analyses the enterprise's revenue, expenses, and budgets.

-Professional accountants also offer financial projections and help plan for opportunities and obstacles facing the business.
+Professional accountants also offer financial projections and help plan for opportunities and obstacles that the business faces.

 They have a strategic role.
-Their insight into your financial situation manages to offer solutions on how to optimize your spending and maximize profits.
+Their insight into your financial situation allows them to offer you solutions on how to optimise your expenses and maximise your profits.

-Last but not least, accountants can detect "hidden" trends in budgeting.
-For example, if they notice that your costs in a particular sector are increasing significantly, they can alert you in time.
+Last but not least, accountants are able to detect "hidden" trends in budgeting.
+For example, if they notice that your expenses in a particular sector are increasing significantly, they can timely warn you thereof.

-And so you can take action before things get worse.
+This enables you to take action before things get worse.

 Myth 3: You have to be a mathematical genius to understand accounting